 Data collected include the numbers in each specialty and at each career stage, as well as by region, funding source, age, gender and ethnicity.

-Previous versions of the survey can be found on our publications section.
+Previous versions of the survey can be found in the publications section.